Eedesy

 Call not connecting

-fromNumberis configured correctly for your provider - If using
+• Check if the fromNumber is configured correctly for your provider

 No response from API